bids-standard/bids-specification/src/02-common-principles.md

     due to different subject response or randomized nature of the stimuli).
 Run is a synonym of a data acquisition.

+1.  **Modality** - the category of brain data recorded by a file.
+    For MRI data, different pulse sequences are considered distinct modalities, such as `T1w`, `bold` or `dwi`.
+    For passive recording techniques, such as EEG, MEG or iEEG, the technique is sufficiently uniform to define the modalities `eeg`, `meg` and `ieeg`.
+    When applicable, the modality is indicated in the **suffix**.
+    The modality may overlap with, but should not be confused with the **data type**.

 1.  **`<index>`** - a nonnegative integer, possibly prefixed with arbitrary number of 0s for consistent indentation, e.g., it is `01` in `run-01` following `run-<index>` specification.